 The annual meeting of ‘x’ company was due to be held on 23 March 2019.
 But due to the surging demand of quorum, the meeting was adjourned to a next date i.e., 1 April 2019, and the two proposed resolutions were approved on that date.
 Now according to the Companies Act 2013, section 116, these resolutions cannot be tagged as the unapproved entities.
 Instead, they will be deemed as passed resolution, which was approved on the original date of the meeting. i.e., 1 April 2019, not earlier.

 Hopefully, the concept of Resolutions passed at an adjourned meeting is now clear to you.
-If you are running a company, then you may have come across hundreds of board meetings in the past where important proposals turn into action under the guidance members and directors.
+If you are running a company after successful company registration, then you may have come across hundreds of board meetings in the past where important proposals turn into action under the guidance members and directors.
 Under those circumstances, a specific set of guidelines and procedures must be followed to ensure 100% compliance with the company law.

 Any resolutions that were passed in the board meeting must be recorded appropriately.
 In addition to that, directors, in particular, have to address specific matters to companies House.
 If you are the shareholder and sole Director of your enterprise, you still need to organize meetings in some cases.
 Yes, you might find yourself alone at the meeting.
 It seems eccentric, but it is merely a corporate compliance regulation that needs to follow without exception.

 In this testing time, when the world is looking to escape from the COVID 19 pandemic, organizations across India finding it hard to conduct crucial meetings despite unprecedented internet speed and vast network coverage.
 In this context of the virtual meetings, although section 360A Companies Act 2006 supports remote participation, in the past, commentators deny the authentication of such meetings and tagged them invalid.